-Edmund J. and Louise W. Kahn Term Professor in Anthropology, Undergraduate Chair
+Edmund J. and Louise W. Kahn Term Professor of Anthropology

 Global Pharmaceuticals: Ethics, Markets, Practices, Edited by Adriana Petryna, Andrew Lakoff, Arthur Kleinman (Duke University Press, 2006).